we-learn-js/js-training/src/slideshow/slides/ObjectOrientedProgramming.md

 > A city hall has a lot of services (operations).
 You don't know them all, just the ones you use.

-> To request a service, you don't enter the building, go to the mayor office and ask him.
+> To request a service, you don't enter the building, go to the mayor office and ask.

-> Instead, you must follow the operations provided by the city hall: to request a service, you have to go to reception, and request a form.
+> Instead, you must **follow the operations provided by the city hall**: to request a service, you have to go to reception, and request a form.
 You fill in the form with your data and the city hall will respond later.

 > To respond, city hall delegates to its employees, uses internal resources but you don't know about that.
 You just get a response.